 Once you have applied for RPL, you may be given course credits or an exemption for part of your new course.

-The education provider offering your new course of study will decide whether your previous study or work experience is recognised under RPL for ‘course credit’.
-Course credits can reduce the length of your course and allow you to get your qualification in a shorter time.
+The education provider offering your new course will decide whether your previous study or work experience is recognised under RPL for ‘course credit’.
+Course credits can reduce the length of your program and allow you to get your qualification in a shorter time.

-An exemption is a type of RPL that means you don’t need to take a compulsory or prerequisite unit of study, because of your previous studies.
-However, to get your qualification, you will still need to complete the full course by taking other subjects instead.
+An exemption is a type of RPL that means you don’t need to take a compulsory or prerequisite unit of study because of your previous studies.
+However, to get your qualification, you will still need to complete the entire course by taking other subjects instead.

-Your Australian education or training provider will be able to help you find the best course and enrolment plan for you based on your prior learning.
-You can contact any Australian provider admissions office via the Study Australia Course Search tool.
+Your Australian education or training provider will help you find the best course and enrolment plan based on your prior learning.
+Contact any Australian provider admissions office via the Study Australia Course Search tool.